michaelsimonelli/qbtc/README.rst

 cbproQ
 ******

-Coinbase Pro API and execution.
+Coinbase Pro API Engine.

-A versatile, high-performance example trading application.
-Leverages the embedPy interface for python integration to seamlessly import and map an existing library API natively into Q.
-This POC is meant to be an introduction into the world of electronic trading, while also exploring the versatility and high-performance capabilities of q.

-SANDBOX MODE STRONGLY RECOMMENDED.
-LIVE TRADES CAN BE EXCUTED VIA THIS API.

-This paper's primary focus is the structure and interaction with the trading environment, with topics ranging from:
-* application configuration
+This is a POC application, with the goal to implement a q/kdb based trading engine/API The app leverages fusion technology, the embedPy interface, to extend python libraries and map them natively in q.

+With the fusion of python and q, operations that would have been difficult or complex in q alone, are easily executed with little overhead or development.
+Further, by incorporating such operations natively, the application can leverage the processing power and speed of the q server directly, and maintain API calls, data storage, and analysis, all in one process.

+Covers the core components of a basic, live trading system
 * data feed subscription and dissemination
 * order book engine/market data consumption
 * API execution and interaction
+* application configuration

+SANDBOX MODE STRONGLY RECOMMENDED.
+LIVE TRADES CAN BE EXCUTED VIA THIS API.

 Setup
 =====